-No. Assessment Weighting CILOs to be Description of Assessment Tasks Methods addressed 1 Continuous 30% 1-4 Continuous assessments are designed to measure Assessment how well the students have learned the fundamental concepts and principles, and their understanding of different types of information security mechanisms.
-2 Hands-on 20% 4 Hands-on assessments are designed to measure how Assessments well the student could discover information security problems and provide solutions in real-world settings.
-3 Examination 50% 1-4 Final examination questions are designed to evaluate students' understanding of the principles and practices of information security, and how far students have achieved the intended learning outcomes.
+No. Assessment Weighting CILOs to be Description of Assessment Tasks Methods addressed 1 Continuous Assessment 30% 1-3 Written assignments and a written quiz are design to measure how well the students have learned the basic concepts of information security manageme and their understanding of different types of information security mechanisms.
+2 Hands-on Assessments 20% 3 Hands-on assessments are designed to measure how well the student could discover information security problems and provide solutions in real-world settings.
+3 Examination 50% 1-3 Final examination questions are designed to evaluate students' understanding of the principles and practices of information security management, and how far students have achieved the intended learning outcomes.